Aberdeen woman tells of vicious dog attack - Evening Express

 “What if the dog attacks someone again or kills a dog?
 Something must be done,” said Mrs Milne.

-Her neighbour Annette Duncan said her son lives near the dog’s owner and is hesitant about taking his children out due to the animal.

-Mrs Duncan added: “This is not the first time the dog has attacked.
+Her neighbour Annette Duncan said: “This is not the first time the dog has attacked.

 “The dog escapes from the owner’s house on numerous occasions and runs wild, chasing owners with their dogs.
 We are just all in fear of who is going to be next.
 Something needs to be done.”